phuongnt00/Data-Analyst-Portfolio/Online Retail Cohort Analysis/README.md

 - CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
 - Country: Country name.
 Nominal, the name of the country where each customer resides.

+## Result
+- Customer retention rate tends to decrease over time.
+Customers who made purchases in December 2010 had a higher repurchase rate than those who made purchases in subsequent months.
+In particular, the retention rate in December 2011 was below 10%.
+- The new customer acquisition is declining.
+In the first month, the new customer acquisition was 885 customers, but by the 12th month, it had fallen to 41 customers.
+## Conclusion
+- The number of new customers is decreasing over time.
+This shows that company is struggling to attract new customers.
+- December 2011 was a concerning month for the company.
+Both the customer retention rate and the number of new customers decreased significantly.
+This indicates that the business is facing some serious issue.
+- During 2011, the company's competitors may have released new, better products or services.
+This may cause customers to switch to purchasing from competitors.
+## Recommendation
+- Conduct market research and customer surveys to better understand customer needs and the causes of the decline.
+- Analyze customer data to identify specific customer groups that are experiencing problems with retention and acquisition.
+- Conduct customer surveys to better understand why customers do not continue to make purchases.
+- Build an effective marketing strategy to reach lead customers.